Employer of Record in Saudi Arabia

 Copied to Clipboard

-FAQs About Hiring In Saudi Arabia
+FAQs About Hiring in Saudi Arabia

-What Is an EOR in Saudi Arabia?
+What is the minimum wage in Saudi Arabia?

-As of January 1, 2024, Saudi Arabia's minimum wage rates are:
+As of January 1, 2025, Saudi Arabia's minimum wage rates are:

 Expand in